michaljurecko/n-asset-macro/examples/grunt/README.md

 ## Example

-Examples are [automatically tested](https://github.com/webrouse/n-asset-macro/blob/master/tests/ExamplesTests/grunt_tests.sh) and there are attempt to keep them up-to-date.
+Examples are [automatically tested](https://github.com/webrouse/n-asset-macro/blob/master/tests/ExamplesTests/grunt_tests.sh) and there is an attempt to keep them up-to-date.

 In case of problems or suggestions, create an [issue](https://github.com/webrouse/n-asset-macro/issues).